Precision-guided munition: Types

-Radio-controlled weapons
+Radio-controlled

 The Germans were first to introduce PGMs in combat, with KG 100 deploying the 1400 kg MCLOS-guidance Fritz X armored glide bomb, guided by the Kehl-Straßburg radio guidance system, to successfully attack the Italian battleship Roma in 1943, and the similarly Kehl-Straßburg MCLOS-guided Henschel Hs 293 rocket-boosted glide bomb (also in use since 1943, but only against lightly armored or unarmored ship targets).

 The closest Allied equivalents, both unpowered designs, were the 1000 lb VB-1 AZON (from "AZimuth ONly" control), used in both Europe and the CBI theater, and the US Navy's Bat, primarily used in the Pacific Theater of World War II — the Navy's Bat was more advanced than either German PGM ordnance design or the USAAF's VB-1 AZON, in that it had its own on board, autonomous radar seeker system to direct it to a target.
 In addition, the U.S. tested the rocket-propelled Gargoyle, which never entered service.
 Japanese PGMs—with the exception of the anti-ship air-launched, rocket-powered, human-piloted Yokosuka MXY-7 Ohka, "Kamikaze" flying bomb did not see combat in World War II.

 Prior to the war, the British experimented with radio-controlled remotely guided planes laden with explosives, such as Larynx.
 The United States Army Air Forces used similar techniques with Operation Aphrodite, but had few successes; the German Mistel (Mistletoe) "parasite aircraft" was no more effective, guided by the human pilot flying the single-engined fighter mounted above the unmanned, explosive-laden twin-engined "flying bomb" below it, released in the Mistel's attack dive from the fighter.

 The U.S. programs restarted in the Korean War.
 In the 1960s, the electro-optical bomb (or camera bomb) was reintroduced.
 They were equipped with television cameras and flare sights, by which the bomb would be steered until the flare superimposed the target.
 The camera bombs transmitted a "bomb's eye view" of the target back to a controlling aircraft.
 An operator in this aircraft then transmitted control signals to steerable fins fitted to the bomb.
 Such weapons were used increasingly by the USAF in the last few years of the Vietnam War because the political climate was increasingly intolerant of civilian casualties, and because it was possible to strike difficult targets (such as bridges) effectively with a single mission; the Thanh Hoa Bridge, for instance, was attacked repeatedly with iron bombs, to no effect, only to be dropped in one mission with PGMs.